zynksoftware/Zynk-Workflow/docs/_documentation/Brightpearl-Connector/Connecting-to-Brightpearl.md

 ---

-All of the tasks in the Brightpearl Connector require a Brightpearl connection, so you will need to create a [Connection](49-connections) with the type 'Brightpearl'.
+All of the tasks in the Brightpearl Connector require a Brightpearl connection, so you will need to create a connection with the type 'Brightpearl'.
 See [Managing Connections](managing-connections) for instructions on creating a new connection.
 You will see a screen like the one below, requesting your Brightpearl details: